Cerealkillerway/MeteorDeploy/README.md

 **-r \_source\_ \_destination\_** restores the specified mongodump (use "local" to restore a dump creted from local meteor app) to the specified destination mongo server

-**-nows** disables web-sockets in your app using export DISABLE_WEBSOCKETS=true before launching the app (use it if your server is running apach 2.2 with no support for ws reverse proxy; this will avoid the waste of time for ws handshake when not supported)
+**-nows** disables web-sockets in your app using export DISABLE_WEBSOCKETS=true before launching it (to use if your server is running apach 2.2 with no support for ws reverse proxy; this will avoid the waste of time for ws handshake when not supported)

 ##**EXAMPLES**